 What property status should you choose after accepting an offer?

 The overwhelming majority of FSBOs change their property status to Under Agreement following the mutual acceptance of an offer.
-Under Agreement is the most common status to utilize after an offer is signed, that’s true for both flat fee MLS listings as well as listings from Realtors that charge a full commission.
+Under Agreement is the most common status to utilize after an offer is signed, that’s true for both flat fee entry only MLS listings as well as listings from Realtors that charge a full commission.

 There are some FSBOs who want to utilize a Contingent status (see all MLS property status types), signifying the property will continue to be shown, open houses conducted, and backup offers accepted.
-If a property is placed in a Contingent status, one of the following contingencies must exist: Inspection, Attorney Review, Appraisal, Financing, Third-Party Approval, or Pending P&S. Once that contingency is met, the property will be moved into an Under Agreement status.
+If a property is placed in Contingent status, one of the following contingencies must exist: Inspection, Attorney Review, Appraisal, Financing, Third-Party Approval, or Pending P&S. Once that contingency is met, the property will be moved into an Under Agreement status.

 Posted in: Working with Your Flat Fee MLS Listing